Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Assign a stock source

-In this step you assign the stock source to manage the store stock.
-The stock source specifies how the stock available in the POS system is calculated.
+In this step you assign the stock source to manage the store stock level.
+The stock source specifies how the stock level in the POS system is calculated.
 In most cases, the stock source and the warehouse are identical, but they can also differ.

 #### Prerequisites